-Next up is PC Cleanup, which oddly gets a place of priority in Panda Dome.
+Next up is PC cleanup, which oddly gets a place of prominence in Panda Dome.
 This is a common “extra” that top-level security suites have, with tools like a disk defragmenter, hard drive cleaner, and a startup apps manager.
-All of these features are either built-in to Windows 10 or you can get them for free with a third-party utility, but if you want them all in one spot, Panda provides that.
+All of these features are either built in to Windows 10 or you can get them for free with a third-party utility, but if you want them all in one spot, Panda provides that.

-Panda Dome Premium includes a VPN with its premium protection that offers unlimited bandwidth and 21 different country locations and is powered by Hotspot Shield.
+Panda Dome Premium includes a VPN that offers unlimited bandwidth and 23 different country locations powered by Hotspot Shield.

-A premium antivirus suite with a premium price deserves premium service, and Panda Gold delivers that with live, 24/7 tech support that can help you with all kinds of technical issues including printer, router, and smartphone issues.
+A premium antivirus suite with a premium price deserves premium service, and Panda Dome delivers that with live, 24/7 tech support that can help you with all kinds of technical issues including printer, router, and smartphone issues.

-Panda Dome comes with a ransomware monitor called Data Shield that is not enabled by default.
+The suite also offers a ransomware monitor called Data Shield that’s not enabled by default.
 There’s not much to this.
 Turn it on, follow the wizard to specify the folders that should be protected, and away you go.

 Another notable feature is Wi-Fi Protection.
 As we’ve seen with many smart home monitoring features from the likes of Eset and Bullguard, Panda’s Wi-Fi Protection lets you see what’s going on with your network.
 It isn’t quite as user friendly as the other services since it just lists devices by IP address and manufacturer instead of device name.
 It may get a little more user friendly over time as the smart home trend grows.

 It recommended that I change the “connection mode” to something more secure since mine was automatic.
 It then directed me to click a link to get more information.
 When I clicked on the link, however, Panda directed me to a help page with no relevant information for taking a deeper dive, but there was also a “configure router” link that took me to my router login.